beauxq/be8bbbce/readme.md

 but they are rational numbers.)

 The program will output the numerator and then the denominator.
-If you're only looking at the visualization ( visualbernoulli.py ), you'll probably only see the denominator, unless you slow it down at the right time.
+If you're only looking at the visualization ( `visualbernoulli.py` ), you'll probably only see the denominator, unless you slow it down at the right time.
 You can see all the output in the console log.

 Resetting the computer after it halts (not clearing the memory) will calculate the next Bernoulli number after the last one it calculated.
-This might be how Ada Lovelace planned to use this algorithm - let the machine run to calculate one Bernoulli number, then record that one, then start the machine again to calculate the next one.
+This might be how Ada Lovelace planned to use this program - let the machine run to calculate one Bernoulli number, then record that one, then start the machine again to calculate the next one.

 The 16-bit computer can calculate B14, but runs into overflow when calculating B16.